jimmys/numeruby/README.md

 Packaged as a gem under the name "numerousapp" on rubygems.org

+The source here on github is the current/newest; what you get on rubygems (gem install) is the stable "released" version and so tends to lag behind the github code.
+Choose accordingly.

 ### New in 1.2.1

 * Performance fix: uses keep-alive so your second (and subsequent) API calls to the server will be MUCH faster.
 Depends on the particular API but the fastest ones will now be 60-70msec vs 300-ish msec without keep-alive.
 The first one will always be slow (300msec) though (TCP overhead, https negotiation, etc)